Link Search Menu Expand Document

 Special Arguments

-A pseudoTableType argument is provided on this operation to define a value whether a physical pseudo-table will be created during the operation.
-By default, a temporary table is used.
+The pseudoTableType argument controls whether a physical pseudo-table is created during the operation.
+Defaults to a temporary table.

 It is highly recommended to use the BulkImportPseudoTableType.Temporary value in the pseudoTableType argument when working with parallelism.